 “Building Teachers’ Capacity in Authentic Assessment and Assessment for Learning”

-Kim Koh, Associate Professor, Faculty of Education, University of Calgary
+Kim Koh, Associate Professor, Werklund School of Education, University of Calgary

 Under the vision of Inspiring Education in Alberta, students are expected to master literacy, numeracy and a range of competencies designed to enable them to become engaged thinkers and ethical citizens with an entrepreneurial spirit.
 The recent changes in the provincial assessments reflect the government’s initiatives to provide every child with the opportunity to master core subject areas and competencies considered essential in the 21st century.
 The success of these initiatives requires Alberta teachers to be competent in using authentic assessment and assessment for learning (AfL) strategies.
 This research aims to use a critical inquiry approach to build teachers’ capacity in authentic assessment and AfL through a school-based professional learning community (PLC).
 Specifically, during monthly PLC meetings, teachers in a Calgary charter school will be actively engaged in critical inquiry of the features of quality assessment.
 They also will be involved in analyzing the quality of assessment tasks and students’ work, using two sets of criteria for authentic intellectual quality (AIQ).
 The research will use a case study design.
 All teachers who teach Grades 4–9 in a Calgary charter school will be involved in the monthly PLC meetings.
 Subject-specific focus groups will be conducted before and after teachers’ participation in PLC, to examine changes in their conceptions of authentic assessment and AfL.
 Teachers’ assessment tasks and associated student work samples in each subject area will be randomly selected for the AIQ analysis.
 Findings from the study will inform assessment-related policies and planning, review and redesign of school-based PLCs.